 - The counselor has the discretion to interview all children ages 5 and older associated with the case.
-To ensure that the children are available to participate in a private interview with the counselor, please make sure to bring all children ages 5 and older to the CCRC appointment at FCS. - ❖ Because the counselor will typically be meeting with the parents together, this means that neither parent will be available to wait with the child(ren) in the FCS lobby.
-You will need to bring a NEUTRAL adult to supervise the child(ren) in the FCS lobby while you are meeting with the counselor or you will need to bring Photo ID to check the child(ren) in the Sisk Courthouse Childcare Center (located on the 1st floor, next door to the FCS office). - If you are using the Childcare Center, please check your child(ren) into the childcare center BEFORE your scheduled appointment time. - If ordered by the Court, the counselor will conduct a private interview with the child(ren), the parties will NOT be included when the counselor interviews the child(ren).
+To ensure that the child(ren) is/are available to participate in a private interview with the counselor, please make sure to bring all children ages 5 and older to the CCRC appointment at FCS. - Because the counselor will typically be meeting with the parents together, this means that neither parent will be available to wait with the child(ren) in the FCS lobby.
+There is no childcare available at the Sisk Courthouse.
+If your child(ren) is/are not old enough to sit in the FCS lobby unsupervised you will need to bring a NEUTRAL adult to supervise the child(ren) in the FCS lobby while you are meeting with the counselor.
+Children in the FCS lobby will NOT be supervised by the FCS staff and the FCS appointment may be canceled if you do not have an adult available to supervise your children during the interviews with the parents. - There is no childcare available at the Sisk Courthouse.
+You must bring a nuetral adult to supervise the children during your interview. - If ordered by the Court, the counselor will conduct a private interview with the child(ren), the parties will NOT be included when the counselor interviews the child(ren).